MicroEJ/docs/VEEPortingGuide/systemView.rst

             SEGGER_SYSVIEW_SetRAMBase(SYSVIEW_RAM_BASE);
          }

 2. Add in your BSP the MicroEJ C module files for SystemView: `com.microej.clibrary.thirdparty#systemview`_.
-These files correspond to the sources provided in the installation folder of Systemview (``<installation_dir>/Src/SEGGER``) with a patch for MicroEJ (including recommended configuration and prefix for task names).
+These files correspond to the sources provided in the installation folder of Systemview (``<installation_dir>/Src/SEGGER``) with a patch for MicroEJ (including recommended configuration and prefixes for task names).

 #.
 Add in your BSP the MicroEJ C module files for SystemView FreeRTOS support.
 These files correspond to the sources provided in the installation folder of Systemview (``<installation_dir>/Src/Sample/FreeRTOSVXX`` and ``<installation_dir>/Src/Sample/FreeRTOSVXX/Config``) with a patch for MicroEJ.

    * FreeRTOS 10: `com.microej.clibrary.thirdparty#systemview-freertos10`_
    * For other versions of FreeRTOS, please contact :ref:`our support team <get_support>`.

+   Not all OS events are useful to the profiling analysis.
+It can be useful to filter out events from systick/queue/... in order to reduce the load and improve the stability of the analysis.
+To disable these traces on FreeRTOS, modify ``SEGGER_SYSVIEW_FreeRTOS.h``:

+   * Comment the defines beginning by ``traceISR``.
+   * Comment the defines beginning by ``traceQUEUE``.

 #.
 Add in your BSP the Abstraction Layer implementation of the :ref:`Java Trace API <trace_implementations>` for SystemView by adding C module files in your BSP: `com.microej.clibrary.llimpl#trace-systemview`_